Are you giving your family your best?

 - Ban cell phones during dinner – I know a lot of us have already done this, but you’d be surprised at how many people still allow it.

-- Summer is here and days are longer.
-Go for that family walk after dinner, go to the park, sit on the front porch.
+- Go for that family walk after dinner, head to the park, sit on the front porch.
 Anything to get away from sitting in front of the TV and “vegging” out all evening long.
 Getting outdoors will do wonders for relieving the stress of a difficult day.

 - Make an effort to shut down “shop talk” after a certain time.
 Our spouses are our best friends, so of course, we are going to talk about our days and even work through issues with each other, however, the discussions don’t have to go on through the evening.
 After you have talked about it, let it go and move on.

 - If the kids have books to read for school, make it a family affair.
-Read together.
-During the summer, hit the library after dinner.
+Read together or perhaps hit the library after dinner.

 I know it’s tough.
-My boys are older now, but we went through all the night-time chaos in our house.
-Looking back, I know there were things I could’ve done to make the night easier and give my family my best.
+My boys are older now, but we went through all the night-time chaos in our house., and looking back, I know there were plenty of things I could’ve done to make the night easier and give my family my best.

-God gave me this family!
-He entrusted them to me!
-I am grateful for this every day of your life, so don’t just tell them how much you love them, show them what they mean to you.
+God gave you this family!
+He entrusted them to you!
+I know you are grateful for this every day of your life, so don’t just tell them how much you love them, show them what they mean to you.

 Do you find yourself giving just your leftovers?
-Or perhaps you have some great tips on giving our families our best.
+Or perhaps you have some great tips on how you give your family your best.
 I would love to hear them!
 Share them in the comments below.